arXiv/arxiv-search/DECISIONS.md

 1. To get started quickly, we will start with an AWS Elasticsearch managed cluster running in the cloud.
 We may wish to run our own cluster in the future.
-2. The search application itself well be deployed as a Docker container on classic servers.
+2. The search application itself well be deployed using mod_wsgi on classic servers.
 3. The H1 application will run at /search rather than /find.
 When we deploy to production, links on the classic site will be updated to point to /search.